Robust Online Learning over Networks: Introduction

-\textbf{Inexact local computations.} In learning applications, the local costs of the agents are often defined on a large number of data points.
-Computing the gradient (or, as will be the case of the proposed algorithm, the proximal) of the costs may thus be impractical, particularly in an online set-up in which agents can process local data only in the interval of time $[k, k+1)$.
+In learning applications, the local training performed by the agents may depend on large data-sets, and thus be computationally demanding.
+This is especially relevant in online set-ups, where training needs to be completed within the interval of time $[k, k+1)$.
 To solve this issue, so-called \textit{stochastic gradients} are employed, which construct an approximation of the local gradients using a limited number of data points~\cite{koloskova_unified_2020}.
 This implies that every time a stochastic gradient is applied by an agent, some error is introduced in the algorithm.
-As mentioned above, the proposed algorithm needs to compute the proximal of the local cost function.
+The algorithm we propose in this manuscript needs to compute the proximal of the local cost function, where the proximal operator finds the point that minimizes a function while also being close to its argument.
 However, unless the cost is proximable~\cite{Parikh14} and there is a closed form, the proximal needs to be computed via an iterative scheme, such as gradient descent.
 But again due to the limited computational time $[k, k+1)$ allowed to the agent, the proximal can be computed only with a limited number of iterations, introducing an approximation.
 The issue may be further compounded by the use of stochastic gradients instead of full gradients.